pingcap/docs/dev/how-to/configure/initialize-cluster.md

 ---
-title: Cluster Initialization in Kubernetes
+title: Initialize a TiDB Cluster in Kubernetes
-summary: Learn how to initiate a TiDB cluster in K8s.
+summary: Learn how to initialize a TiDB cluster in K8s.
 category: how-to
 ---

-# Cluster Initialization in Kubernetes
+# Initialize a TiDB Cluster in Kubernetes

-This document describes how to initialize a cluster in Kubernetes (K8s), specifically, how to configure the initial account and password and how to initialize the database by batch executing SQL statements automatically.
+This document describes how to initialize a TiDB cluster in Kubernetes (K8s), specifically, how to configure the initial account and password and how to initialize the database by executing SQL statements automatically in batch.

 > **Note:**
 >